Installing on Linux¶

 - Download the latest version of the toolchain from the Arm developer site.
-We recommend the “Linux 64-bit” release.
-If you can’t use this for some reason (e.g. you have a 32-bit system), you may need to download the “Source Invariant” release and build manually, following the instructions in the archive.
+We recommend the “Linux x86_64” release.
+In the rare event that you are running on an aarch64 machine, use the Linux aarch64 release instead.
+If you can’t use either of those for some reason (e.g. you have a 32-bit system), you may need to download the “Source Invariant” release and build manually, following the instructions in the archive.

 - Move the file to your home directory and untar it using the command